lukaskellerstein/claude-dev-marketplace/plugins/aiagent-plugin/commands/design-agent-system.md

    - Design monitoring and observability

 4. **Framework-Specific Design**: Depending on chosen framework, use:
-   - `claude-agent-expert` for Claude Agent SDK implementation
+   - `aiagent-plugin:claude-agent-expert` for Claude Agent SDK implementation
-   - `langchain-expert` for Langchain/LangGraph implementation
+   - `aiagent-plugin:langchain-expert` for Langchain/LangGraph implementation
    - Both if using hybrid approach

 5. **Review and Optimize** (if needed): Use appropriate expert to: